 What does “dynamic microphone” mean?

 There are several microphone technologies out there.
-The two most common types are condenser,and dynamic.
-A dynamic microphone uses electromagnetic induction to capture sound, and a condenser microphone uses the concepts of a capacitor to capture sound.
+The two most common types are condenser, and dynamic.
+A dynamic microphone uses electromagnetic induction to capture sound, and a condenser microphone uses a capacitor.

 There are a ton of microphones out there with different sound signatures in both categories, but this is the general difference between a good condenser and a good dynamic microphone:

-Can be had for very cheap, decent ones generally start around $70, really good ones are around $100
+- Can be had for very cheap, decent ones generally start around $70, prices go up to around $500

 The high sensitivity of condenser microphones is great if you have a sound-proofed room.
 Most of us don’t have that.
 Many podcasters out there think “the more sensitivity and detail, the better”.
 The problem is, these mics pick up absolutely everything, including the fan in your computer, your voice bouncing off the walls and ceiling, a car driving through the street, and your neighbor walking out to grab his mail.

 They are two entirely different beasts that serve different purposes.
-The high sensitivity of condenser microphones make them less suitable for the type of recording that I do.
+The high sensitivity of condenser microphones makes them less suitable for the type of recording that I do.

 So what’s the difference between these and Beats or other popular consumer cans?

 The sound signature of monitor headphones is completely flat.
 This means that they represent the recording as accurately as possible.
 Consumer headphones affect the reproduction of the recording.
-Certain frequencies are pushed forward (on the package this means ULTRA THUNDER EARTHQUAKE MASTER-EXPLODER BASS!), and other frequencies are held back a little.
+Certain frequencies are pushed forward (usually bass), and other frequencies are held back a little (usually mids).
 This makes them sound “full” and “wide”, etc.

 To most people, studio headphones sound boring compared to consumer headphones.
 When you’re editing sound, however, accuracy is the only important factor.
 If a recording sounds good through studio monitors, it’s going to sound amazing on consumer audio gear.
 If it sounds bad, it’ll sound horrible.
-If you’re editing audio on inaccurate headphones, you’ll end up with a bad-sounding recording.
+If you’re editing audio on inaccurate headphones, there’s a good chance you’ll end up with a bad-sounding recording.

 Studio headphones are also way less tiring to listen to because of the flat frequency range.
 This is nice when you have to wear them for hours.